tytydraco/yessleep/out/Buggy_Dougie.md

 I was one of the unlucky few to get past the gate.
 I had that kind of face that bullies loved to hate.
 Miguel liked watching people suffer.

+***Enter Doug***

+*Doug was one of the only hires who made it onto the team since the market went tits up*

+No one really understood how he slipped through.

+Where others cracked under Miguel’s inquisition, Doug answered cleanly, quickly, precisely.

+He barely moved during his interview.
+No shifting in his chair, no hesitation, no unnecessary gestures.
+His fingers hovered over the keyboard, still and ready, like they were waiting for some unseen signal before springing into motion.

+He was given seven brutal coding challenges he completed fast as if he were writing his sweetie a love letter.

+His scores were perfect.
+Marcellus told Miguel, "Hire him."

+Miguel *hated* him.
+But Doug never blinked.

+"Jesus, Doug, you ever *not* stare like that?" he’d snap during meetings.

+Doug wouldn’t answer.

+Miguel pushed harder.

+"Swear to God, you look like you don’t sleep.
+You're bugging me out, dude!"

+Doug tilted his head just slightly, like he was examining a new alien life-form.

+Miguel sneered.

+"Bet you don’t.
+Bet you just sit there all night.
+Watching."

+Doug remained still as the night.

+Miguel thrived on tormenting him.
+Yet Doug never fought back, never spoke much.
+Just worked.
+Worked and watched.

+And Miguel.
+He just pretended to work and fumed.
+All five feet four inches of him.
 Short.
 Pockmarked.
 Always sweating.

-Three breakfasts deep by 9 a.m., slurping coffee between mouthfuls of something fried.
+Three breakfasts deep by 9 a.m., Miguel was chronically slurping coffee between mouthfuls of something fried.

-He typed with two fingers, stabbing the keyboard like he wanted to break it, muttering under his breath, shaking his head.
+He typed with two fingers, his lips moving, stabbing the keyboard like he wanted to break it, muttering under his breath, shaking his head.
 Muttering out loud, *"What the fuck did this guy do?!!?!?!?!
 He can't code!
 He can't do the job!"*

 Every failure—someone else’s fault.
 Every problem—someone else’s burden.
 He never stopped banging on those keys like a red-headed step-child except to get up to pee every fifteen minutes; fifteen shots of espresso rattling through his bloodstream, keeping him mean, keeping him loud, keeping him in control.